Yotlan/Play_Cards/README.md

 4. User can join the play card game room with the botton Join.

 ### Triple Triade FF8
 A card game, that need 2 players.
 Each player have 5 cards.
-There is a game-board 3x3 (shared object between 2 players). each card has 4 values, whose values are positioned ***??across??*** them.It's a game round by round, each round a player can put a card to game-board.
+There is a game-board 3x3 (shared object between 2 players). each card has 4 values, whose values are positioned across.It's a game played round by round, each round a player can put a card to game-board, this card will be colored with the color of player.
 After each round, there are some rules will be applied.
 Rules will be applied :

 1. *Rule flip* : when a card A is put, and there is a card B of opponent next to A : Card A can be above/left/below/right to B. Card A must compare B with the position of card B relative to card A. When this compare proves that card A is superior, card B will be colored with the color of opponent.
 If card A is left to the card B, right value of card A must compare with left value of card B, otherwise the reverse.
 If card A is above card B, below value of card A must compare with above value of card B, otherwise the reverse.
 This compare